Old Aramaic: Ancient Aramaic

-There are inscriptions that evidence the earliest use of the language, dating from the 10th century BCE.
+There are inscriptions that evidence the earliest use of the language, dating from the ninth and eighth century BCE.
 The inscriptions are mostly diplomatic documents between Aramaean city-states.
 The alphabet of Aramaic then seems to be based on the Phoenician alphabet, and there is a unity in the written language.
 It seems that in time, a more refined alphabet, suited to the needs of the language, began to develop from this in the eastern regions of Aram.
 The dominance of the Neo-Assyrian Empire under Tiglath-Pileser III over Aram-Damascus in the middle of the 8th century led to the establishment of Aramaic as a lingua franca of the empire, rather than it being eclipsed by Akkadian.

 From 700 BCE, the language began to spread in all directions but lost much of its homogeneity.
 Different dialects emerged in Assyria, Babylonia, the Levant and Egypt.
 However, the Akkadian-influenced Aramaic of Assyria, and then Babylon, started to come to the fore.
 As described in 2 Kings 18:26, envoys of Hezekiah, king of Judah, ask to negotiate with Assyrian military commanders in Aramaic so that the common people would not understand.
 Around 600 BCE, Adon, a Canaanite king, used Aramaic to write to the Egyptian Pharaoh.

 The first Old Aramaic inscription found in Europe, but originally from (Ptolemaic?)
-Egypt, is the Carpentras Stela, published by Rigord in 1704.
+Egypt, is the Carpentras Stele, published by Rigord in 1704.